 - The pesto gives it a Mediterranean flair and makes this dish really special.

-While you can use whatever vegetables you like to make this tofu scramble, I like to use onion, garlic, mushrooms, and spinach.
-Other options include red bell pepper and chopped greens like kale or Swiss chard.
-Then you will need the following:
+While you can use whatever vegetables you like to make pesto tofu scramble, I like to use onion, garlic, mushrooms, and baby spinach.
+Other options include red bell pepper, cherry tomatoes, and chopped greens like kale or Swiss chard.
+You will also need the following:

 - Tofu: I prefer to use extra-firm tofu.
 If using firm, I recommend using use a simple tool called a tofu press to remove the excess liquid.
 (Only have a box of silken tofu on hand?
 Try this silken tofu scramble instead.)